Houston Personal Injury Lawyer

 Like motor vehicle accidents involving cars and trucks, motorcycle and bicycle accidents are unfortunately all too common on Houston highways and other roadways.
 As you might imagine, when a car or truck collides with a much smaller vehicle, such as a motorcycle or bicycle, it is usually the bicyclist or motorcyclist who suffers the more significant injuries in the collision.

 This is especially true if the force of the impact causes the motorcycle operator, passenger, or bicyclist to fall off their vehicle and directly onto the ground.
-Also, in many cases, these types of accidents can be fatal for the accident victim—especially if the accident victim hits their head or back on the ground.
+Sadly, in many cases, these types of accidents can be fatal for the accident victim—especially if the accident victim hits their head or back on the ground.

 Dangerous Property Accidents and Slip and Fall Incidents

-When a Houston business patron gets injured on someone else's property, such as in a slip and fall accident, the accident victim could bring a premises liability insurance claim or lawsuit against the business owner, seeking monetary compensation and damages for the injuries they suffered in the accident.
+When a Houston business patron gets injured on someone else's property, such as in a slip and fall accident, the accident victim could bring a premises liability insurance claim or lawsuit against the business owner, seeking monetary compensation for the injuries they suffered in the accident.

 Premises liability is not just limited to slip and fall accidents, though.
 Property owners' liability can extend to accidents that occur in a parking lot or parking garage, as well as to physical assaults that occur on the premises due to negligent security.
-These laws also apply to individuals who own property and welcome visitors.
+These laws also apply to individuals who own property and allow visitors.

 Malfunctioning and Defective Products